jrie/cgol/README.md

 Images should be equal in there dimensions in order to reach the best effect.
 For example a one by one ratio, divisble by the cells in x and y to the image pixel dimensions.
-For generation you could use The Gimp or save out images from the game using "s" key.
+For generation you could use TheGimp or save out images from the game using `s` key.
 Example images are incuded which are all consisting of 32bit PNG images with alpha.

 ### SAVING IMAGES AND DRAG AND DROP

-If you want to save an image, you can do so by pressing "s" key.
+If you want to save an image, you can do so by pressing `s` key.
-It is then saved to the folder "saved_images/TIMESTAMP.png".
+It is then saved to the folder `saved_images/TIMESTAMP.png`.
 The routine saves everything except the grid and the message displayed inside the game window.
 Those images can be reimported into the application, like other images, by drag and drop.

-Note that CAIRO backend png's, switch "-cb", cannot directly be imported as they are missing the alpha channel.
+Note that CAIRO backend png's, switch `-cb`, cannot directly be imported as they are missing the alpha channel.
-You have to use The Gimp or similiar to add an alpha channel, then import is working!
+You have to use TheGimp or similiar to add an alpha channel, then import is working!

 ### INFO PANEL USAGE